Mando619/Eat-Da-Burger-Express/README.md

 ## Description

 This appliction is used for storing and deleted data on a preference of what burger you would like to eat.
-Using mysql, and CLI, the user is able to write a description of what they want to eat.
-Through the CLI, an html templated will be generated using express, express-handlebars.
+Using MYSQL, Express, and Node.js, the user is able to write a description of what they want to eat.
+Through the deployed application, an html templated will be generated using express, express-handlebars.
 When adding a burger, the data will be stored in mysql database.
 If deleting an object, it will be removed from data base, and posted adjacent to the burgers you entered.

 ## DEMO